Application & Admissions

 Applications for Summer 2018 are open, with rolling admissions.
-The application deadline is March 15, 2018.
+The application deadline is extended to March 29, 2018.

 Applications are reviewed on a rolling admissions basis until the application deadline.
 Students are encouraged to apply well before the admissions deadline.
 Qualified applicants will be accepted on a first-come, first-served basis, so applying early is to everyone's advantage.
 Provided spaces are still available, applications will be reviewed until the published deadline.
 This website will contain information in the event that the program reaches student capacity before the admissions deadline.

 Your application will be read by the admissions committee within a few weeks of receipt of the complete application.
 You will receive an admissions decision soon after the application is reviewed.